 This drug can be used at home.
 The recommended dose is 12.5 mg/kg (with a dose range of 11–14 mg/kg) once daily.
 The tablets must be administered whole.
-If a broken tablet is rejected by the dog after chewing, it should be disposed of.2
+If the dog rejects a broken tablet after chewing, it should be disposed of.2

 What If I Miss a Dose?

 Consult your veterinarian if you miss a dose.

 Keep the bottle tightly closed.

 According to the product label information: